Get Fit with Your Family at These Five South Florida Parks

 This Broward County destination honors its namesake sports star with an assortment of facilities: softball, soccer, and cricket fields, racquetball and tennis courts, and outdoor exercise equipment.
 The park is home to Florida’s only velodrome, where competitive and recreational cyclists and in-line skaters zip around a paved 333.3-meter track.

 When not circling the track, cyclists build endurance on the Piccolo Road Course’s 500- and 800-meter loops.
 Several sports leagues and professional athletes play and practice on the fields and velodrome.
 The park’s pathways are open to everyone.
 While walking, jogging, or cycling, you might spot a whimsical bystander.
-Despite being a hub of human activity, Piccolo Sports Park is home to burrowing owls and is situated on The Great Florida Birding Trail.
+Despite being a hub of human activity, Piccolo Sports Park is home to burrowing owls and is situated on The Great Florida Birding and Wildlife Trail.

 To make an appointment at the University of Miami Sports Medicine Institute, call 305-689-5555, option 2.